CrypticT1tan/wordle-on-cmd/README.md

-# WORDLE ON CMD🔠
+# WORDLE🔠
-A replica of the original Wordle game on The New York Times made by Josh Wardle, made using Python to be played on the command prompt/terminal.
+A replica of the original Wordle game on The New York Times made by Josh Wardle, made with the Python Tkinter library.

 ## FEATURES 🌟
 - Mechanics of the original Wordle